 3. Nothing should be included in a submission that identifies the firm or individual making the submission.

 Failure to meet any of the specified entry requirements could result in disqualification; if disqualified entry fee is non-refundable.
 The entrant will be notified, upon completion of the initial submission, with details for subsequent submissions.

 Submissions for the 2019 John Russell Pope Awards will be accepted beginning in November 2018.

 The jury will represent the disciplines of architecture, landscape design and interior design.
 The Jury will not live or have offices in the geographic area of the ICAA Washington Mid Atlantic Chapter but will be familiar with the ICAA and our mission.
 The submission will not be seen or handled independently of the organizers to maintain anonymity.
 The Jury has full authority to choose a winner or winners for each category or create additional categories if the submission(s) as appropriate.
 If submissions do not meet the expected level of excellence as deemed so by the Jurors, certain categories may go unfilled.

 Notification of Winners

-Winners of the John Russell Pope Awards will be notified by mail prior to the event, and recognized at an evening ceremony held April 21, 2017 at the Cosmos Club in Washington, D.C.
+Winners of the John Russell Pope Awards will be notified by mail prior to the event, and recognized at an evening ceremony held March 30, 2019 at the Carnegie Institution for Science in Washington, D.C.
 The winners are expected to attend or send a representative in their place.
 The winning parties agree to keep the results confidential until after the ceremony.
 The winning entries will be displayed on the ICAA Washington Mid Atlantic website and in print and digital media.